stanghee/Crop-Disease-Prediction-and-Alert-System/services/storage-service/README.md

 - ✅ Value range validation (temp: -20°C to 60°C, humidity: 0-100%, pH: 3-9)
 - ✅ Timestamp parsing with timezone handling
 - ✅ Addition of derived columns (date, hour, day_of_week, month, year)
+  - Usefull information implemented for a possible Machine Learning in the field of timeseries
 - ✅ Data validity flags (temperature_valid, humidity_valid, ph_valid)
 - ✅ Removal of records with critical null values